 Ampower publish their fuel mix on their website.

 Currently, only 29.5% of Ampower’s electricity comes from renewable sources.
-The majority (41.4%) comes from natural gas, with 13.5% coming from coal and 11.3% coming from nuclear.
+The majority (41.4%) comes from natural gas, with 13.5% coming from coal, 11.3% coming from nuclear and 4.4% from other sources.
 Ampower says that it is aiming to increase the proportion of renewable energy that it supplies.

 Customers with solar panels can take advantage of Ampower’s partnership with Moixa which gives them access to the Moixa Smart Battery and Gridshare software so they can store any excess solar energy to be used when their consumption is higher.